 The coloured dots and symbols pop up in time with the music (And when the word 'heart' is sung, a litte red heart appears) See more »

-Used by permission of EMI 10 Music Ltd
+By permission of Screen Gems - EMI Music Ltd

 Licensed from PolyGram Film and TV Licensing UK See more »